 Heading back west on Santa Monica Boulevard:

-The Lot (7200 Santa Monica Blvd, formally Pickford-Fairbanks Studios, United Artists Studios and The Samuel Goldwyn Studios) is currently home to the set of True Blood.
-With a history that dates back to the early 1900s, classic movies such as Guys and Dolls and Some Like it Hot and TV shows such as The Love Boat and Dynasty.
+The Lot (7200 Santa Monica Blvd., formally Pickford-Fairbanks Studios, United Artists Studios and The Samuel Goldwyn Studios) was home to the TV series True Blood during its entire run, from 2008 to 2014.
+The studio has a history that dates back to the early 1900s, and was a filming location for classic movies such as Guys and Dolls, Some Like it Hot, West Side Story and The Big Lebowski; and TV shows such as The Love Boat, The Fugitive and Dynasty.

-The original Barney’s Beanery (8447 Santa Monica Blvd), was featured several times in the movie The Doors, including a scene in which Jim Morisson gets kicked out for urinating on the bar (an incident which reportedly happened in real life).
+The original Barney’s Beanery (8447 Santa Monica Blvd.) was featured several times in the movie The Doors, including a scene in which Jim Morisson is kicked out for urinating on the bar (an incident which reportedly happened in real life).

-The West Hollywood IHOP (8461 Santa Monica Blvd) is the IHOP seen in the hit movie The Hangover Part II.
+The West Hollywood IHOP (8461 Santa Monica Blvd). is the same IHOP seen in the hit movie The Hangover Part II.

-The Palihouse Holloway (8465 Holloway Dr, just off of Santa Monica Blvd) hotel was where Whitney had her going away part when she left the reality show The Hills.
+The Palihouse Holloway Hotel (8465 Holloway Dr.) was the location of Whitney’s going-away party when she left the reality show The Hills.

 Down on Melrose Avenue:

-Urth Caffe (8565 Melrose Ave) is probably the most reoccurring business featured on Entourage, it’s the boy’s most frequented hangout, whether making business deals, meeting girls, or just hanging out.
+Urth Caffe (8565 Melrose Ave.) is probably the most frequently depicted business on Entourage—it’s the boys’ most frequented hangout.

 And on Beverly Boulevard:

-Lemonade (9001 Beverly Blvd) – The Hills, where LC and Whitney said their goodbyes before Whitney leaves for NY to start own show.
+Lemonade (9001 Beverly Blvd.)
+On The Hills, this restaurant is where LC and Whitney said their goodbyes before Whitney left for New York to start her own show.